 Thirteen years on, however, and the Tokyo that interests me now is very different from the neon fairy tale I once daydreamed about.
 These days, I spend the majority of my time hanging out in small suburban areas, away from the crowds, away from the skyscrapers.
 I prefer early morning to late at night.
 I can count on one hand the amount of times in the last few months I have bothered venturing into densely populated areas such as Shinjuku or Shibuya.
 I guess this is called getting older?
 Who knows.

 Around three years ago I was very much into documenting Tokyo street art – especially the sticker bombing scene that is still thriving in the city.
 (I wrote a bit about it for Tokyo Art Beat here.)
 However, I feel there are just so many people taking pictures of this kind of stuff that it has become somewhat diluted.
-For me, the ‘cool’ side of Tokyo isn’t in its graffiti or urban ‘street’ scenes, but in the simple things that we walk past every day: the half-closed shutter; the bicycle that has been left out to rust; the empty sake bottles sitting outside a house.
+For me, the ‘cool’ side of Tokyo isn’t in its urban ‘street’ scenes, but in the simple things that we walk past every day: the half-closed shutter; the bicycle that has been left out to rust; the empty sake bottles sitting outside a house.
 This is what Tokyo means to me.

 There’s a nice soundscape blog that I check out from time to time called World Listener – a field recordings site based in Tokyo.
 It aims to showcase what it refers to as the ‘Neglected Ordinary’, a phrase I love, which sums up what I am talking about.
 This neglected ordinary is what makes Tokyo what it is, and why I like it so much.
 These photos I took all around Setagaya-ku.